IndraGunawan/symfony-docs/security/access_token.rst

     Support for encryption algorithms to decrypt JWEs was introduced in Symfony 7.3.

+.. versionadded:: 7.4

+    Support for multiple OIDC discovery endpoints was introduced in Symfony 7.4.

 To enable `OpenID Connect Discovery`_, the ``OidcTokenHandler`` requires the ``symfony/cache`` package to store the OIDC configuration in the cache.
 If you haven't installed it yet, run the following command: